sreeramsunkara/TAS-Workshop-CAH/README.md

 ```
 cd ~
 git clone https://github.com/rm511130/chess
-cd ~/chess; rm ~/manifest.yml; ls
+cd ~/chess; rm README.md; ls
 cf login -a api.sys.ourpcf.com -u $user -p password
-cf push $user-chess -b php_buildpack
+cf push $user-chess
 ```

 - Once the `cf push` operation ends, you should see the a message similar to the one shown below:

 ```
 name:              user1-chess